BinsonBuzz/unraid_rclone_mount/README.md

 </ul>
 <b>Non-unRaid Users</b>
 <p/><p/>
 Other users need to install rclone and use their preferred way to schedule cron jobs.
+The scripts install mergerfs, which I think should work for other systems.
 <p/>
 <b>How It Works </b>
 <ol>